Fairblock/dkg-protocol-testing/README.md

 The dkg implementation is divided into 4 separate projects.
 Below, we briefly provide a high level description of each part.

 ### dkg-chain
 The chain side serves as a conduit for broadcasting messages among validators.
 There are four distinct types of messages.
-The "start-keygen" message initiates the Distributed Key Generation (DKG) process and includes essential data such as a list of public keys (pks) of the validators participating in the DKG, the round timeout, the session ID, and the threshold value.
+The initiation of the Distributed Key Generation (DKG) process is triggered by the "start-keygen" message, which also sets a predetermined timeout value.
+Prior to the onset of each DKG round, validators have the option to either enroll in or withdraw from the forthcoming round by submitting a corresponding transaction.
+Additionally, a predefined number of blocks serves as a cooling-off period between consecutive DKG rounds, providing a window for validators to participate in the upcoming cycle.
+The duration of each DKG round is contingent upon the established timeout value, and these rounds are executed in a recurrent manner.

 Messages within the first two rounds are designated as "refundable messages."
 During the processing of these messages, an event is emitted, allowing validators to retrieve them.
 Additionally, these messages are assigned an index during processing.
 This index serves a critical function; if a validator misses a message, the index enables them to query and retrieve that specific missed message at a later time.
 A comprehensive list of public keys (pks) is maintained, which will subsequently be utilized in the computation of the Master Public Key (MPK).